-We have completed the financial statement audit of CollegeInvest Prepaid Tuition Fund as of and for the year ended June 30, 2012.
-Our audit was conducted in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-We did not audit the financial statements of the CollegeInvest Prepaid Tuition Fund as of and for the year ended June 30, 2011 as those financial statements were audited by other auditors.
+We have completed the financial statement audits of CollegeInvest Prepaid Tuition Fund as of and for the years ended June 30, 2013 and 2012.
+Our audits were conducted in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.

-We were engaged to conduct our audit pursuant to Section 2-3-103, C.R.S., which authorizes the State Auditor to conduct or cause to be conducted audits of all departments, institutions and agencies of state government.
+We were engaged to conduct our audits pursuant to Section 2-3-103, C.R.S., which authorizes the State Auditor to conduct or cause to be conducted audits of all departments, institutions and agencies of state government.
 The reports which we have issued as a result of this engagement are set forth in the table of contents which follows.

-June 30, 2012
+CollegeInvest Prepaid Tuition Fund June 30, 2013